PaulTran47/paultran47.github.io/README.md

   ARIA22 accessibility by explaining what occurs in the live search when keywords are typed and displaying number of results in real-time

-* Every website page has a Google Lighthouse score of 100/100 on both mobile and desktop platforms.
+* Every website page has a Google Lighthouse and real user measurement scores of 99-100/100 on both mobile and desktop platforms.
+  * Google Lighthouse via Chrome DevTools and [Cloudflare Observatory](https://developers.cloudflare.com/speed/speed-test/) are included as synthetic performance metrics.
+Real user measurement is also provided by Cloudflare Observatory.
   * I am not including the Google Lighthouse scores of my project sub-sites (e.g., [econ-grad-app-deadlines](https://github.com/PaulTran47/econ-grad-app-deadlines)).
   This decision is because these sub-sites are generated using the default GitHub